 2. Runner Up – Wellness Simple Limited Ingredient Dog Food

 Natural limited ingredients diet dog food, formulated for adult dogs with food sensitivities and allergies.

-Wellness Simple Limited Ingredient diet is recognized as the best hypoallergenic dog food and placed as the runner up in this list.
+Wellness Simple Limited Ingredient diet is recognized as the best hypoallergenic dog food and placed as the runner-up in this list.
 Packaged to keep your furry friend in tip-top shape, healthy and relived from allergies.
-Understanding and feeding your pet with the right recipe is fundamental, and this food is appropriate for different needs of all dogs’ life-stages and special needs.
+Understanding and feeding your pet with the right recipe is fundamental, and it is appropriate for different needs of all dogs’ life-stages and special needs.

-This food is highly recommended for pets suffering from dry skin, itchy paws, and a sensitive stomach.
+Wellness food is highly recommended for pets suffering from dry skin, itchy paws, and a sensitive stomach.
 So, your pet is adequately fed, remains healthy and comfortable.
-The food is made of natural ingredients and is chosen to meet specific needs of your pet and to relieve allergies, stomach upsets, and intestinal inflammation.
+It is made of natural ingredients and is chosen to meet specific needs of your pet and to relieve allergies, stomach upsets, and intestinal inflammation.

 The first ingredient is the single rich animal protein as its main ingredient, easily digestible carbohydrates, eliminating excess fillers and additives.
 Additionally, probiotics and prebiotics which promote healthy digestive tracts for pets are present.
 Glucosamine and chondroitin formulas are present to aid older dog’s relief pains at the joints.

 Wellness simple is free from cereal grains, natural gluten ingredients, meat by-products, wheat, corn, dairy, and other potentially allergenic ingredients.
 Also, flaxseed and Omega fatty acids help to nourish the skin and cure skin dryness, while antioxidants boost the immune systems.